blackstarstudios/Lumore/Religion/Prime Stars/prime-stars.md

 The Prime Stars are of the [Supreme Stars](/Religon/supreme-stars.md).
 They are the conrollers of the oververse.

 ## Almighty Prime Stars
+### Aprial, Supreme One's Seal
+The God of All
+- Allstar

 ### Jofiel, Archangel
 The Goddess of Light
 - Lightstar

 ### Hermle, Father Time
-The God of Time and Order
+The God of Time
 - Timestar

 ### Lynniel, Allmother
 The Goddess of Life
 - Lifestar

-### Aprial, True Prophet
-The God of All
-- Prostar

 ## Astrayed Prime Stars
+### Antiking, Mark of The End
+The God of None
+- Antistar

 ### Marmou, The Dark Prince
 The God of Darkness
 - Darkstar